biroka/biroka.github.io/_pages/talks.md

 Conference Calendar
 ======
-* You can check my conference, workshop, webinar, meetup <a href="https://www.attila.phd/conferences"> Calendar</a> here.
+* You can check my conference, workshop, webinar, meetup <a target="_new" href="https://www.attila.phd/conferences"> Calendar</a> here.

 Conferences
 ======